hmgle/passt/README.md

         cd passt
         make

+  * to make _passt_ not fork into background when it starts, and to get verbose debug information, build with:

+            CFLAGS="-DDEBUG" make

 * a static build for x86_64 as of the latest commit is also available for convenience [here](https://passt.top/builds/static/).
 These binaries are simply built with: